How To Peel Eggs Without Shell Sticking (Shell Slips Right Off)

 Simply place the steamer basket with the eggs in the cooker with half an inch of water, let it warm up, and then cook for 5-8 minutes.

-Either method will yield perfect hard-boiled eggs whit a shell that will now easily peel off without sticking.
+Either method will yield perfect hard-boiled eggs with a shell that will now easily peel off without sticking.

 I personally prefer the steaming method to any other method, as it works great every single time.